maugavilla/well_hello_stats/tutorials/4_1_Data_management_1.md

     ## [1] 76897   548

 Here we are calling our data set **dat** and asking to see the dimension of it.
 We see that the data set has 76897 subjects, and 548 columns.
+If you have downaloaded a different version of the WVS these number might differ.

 ## Select variables of interest